it-at-m/digiwf-cocreation/docs/docs/intro.md

 # BPM Repository Manual

 Welcome to the BPM-repo Manual.
-This is a light-weight, open source platform to model and store BPMN and DMN diagrams.
+This is a light-weight, open source platform to model and store BPMN and DMN artifacts.
 The Manuel introduces the key concepts, provides installation guidelines and explanations for extensions.

 ## Getting Started